swajid/review_and_read_ahead/README.md

 * Sana, I am a way more sensitive person than you

 * I now pronounce you 4 minutes older

+* Have a monthly budget for everything (including time)

 - my dad
 ```